JewishLewish/synxacceleration/README.md

 ``Mob Merge`` -> Making mobs merge.

 ``Emergency Mode`` -> Several Changes to files so it can handle bad severe bad TPS attacks .

+## How to use it?
+1) Put the plugin's jar file into the plugins folder.
+2) Boot the server so the plugin can give it's config file from there.
+3) Edit the server's config file to the options you want.
+4) Reload the server and the plugin will take it's affect.